dafuloth/m1-project/README.md

 Together, `overflow: hidden` on the wrapper and `object-fit: cover` on the images have the effect of cropping the image to fit a 16:9 aspect ratio.

+I apply a similar approach to displaying the hero images on medium and larger screens.

 ### The contact form

 Initially the contact form was going to be on its own separate page.
 However, as I became more familiar with Bootstrap, I decided that it would be more effective to implement the contact form via a Bootstrap Modal in order to maintain focus on the content.